alekrutkowski/StataRLink/README.md

 *`// Command "tor" = "to R" -- export data to R;`*

-*`// as a convention the dataset is put into R object called "StataData":`*
+*`// by default, the dataset is put into R object called "StataData":`*

 **`tor`**

 ```
+Exporting data from Stata...
+Importng data into R object 'StataData'...
 ------------------------------- R output start ---------------------------------
 > str(StataData)
 'data.frame':   74 obs. of  4 variables: